sladjanapekovic/library-microservices-system/README.md

 └── README.md

 Each folder represents a separate component of the system.
 The microservices are organized according to business domains to follow the principles of Clean Architecture and microservices design.

+## Communication between services

+The system components communicate through REST APIs.

+- web-ui communicates with the uporabniki microservice for user registration, authentication and user data access
+- web-ui communicates with the knjige microservice for browsing the catalog, searching books and checking availability
+- web-ui communicates with the izposoja microservice for borrowing, reserving and returning books

+The izposoja microservice may also communicate with:
+- knjige, to verify whether a book exists and is available
+- uporabniki, to verify whether the user exists and can borrow books

+This communication model keeps the services loosely coupled and allows each microservice to remain focused on its own business domain.